adddmdr/flutter_route_generator/README.md

 If the build process fails:
 1. Clean your build: `flutter pub run build_runner clean`
 2. Run with verbose output: `flutter pub run build_runner build --verbose`

+### Route Not Found

+If you get a "route not found" error:
+1. Check that you've run the build_runner
+2. Verify that the route name matches the generated path
+3. Ensure you're using the correct initialRoute in MaterialApp

 ## License